wiseman-timelord/Chat-Gradio-Gguf/README.md

 - Llm Model - You will need a Large Language Model in GGUF format, See below

 ### Instructions
-1. Download a "Release" version, when its available, and unpack to a sensible directory, like, `C:\Program_Filez\Chat-Gradio-Gguf` or `C:\Programs\Chat-Gradio-Gguf`.
+1. Download a "Release" version, when its available, and unpack to a sensible directory, like, `C:\Program_Filez\Text-Gradio-Gguf` or `C:\Programs\Text-Gradio-Gguf`.
-2. Right click the file `Chat-Gradio-Gguf.bat`, and `Run as Admin`, the Batch Menu will then load.
+2. Right click the file `Text-Gradio-Gguf.bat`, and `Run as Admin`, the Batch Menu will then load.
 3. Select `2` from the Batch Menu, to begin installation.
 4. you will be prompted to select a Llama.Cpp version to install, which should be done based on your hardware.
 5. After which, the install will begin, wherein Python requirements will install to a `.\venv` folder.
 6. After the install completes, check for any install issues, you may need to install again if there are.
-7. You will then be returned to the Batch Menu, where you, now and in future, select `1` to run to run `Chat-Gradio-Gguf`.
+7. You will then be returned to the Batch Menu, where you, now and in future, select `1` to run to run `Text-Gradio-Gguf`.
 8. You will be greeted with the conversation page, but you will first be going to the configuration page.
 9. On the `Configuration` page you would configure appropriately, its all straight forwards.
 10. Go back to the `Conversation` page and begin interactions, ensuring to notice features available.